-Because the scope of abuse of workers is broad, with a wide range of potential internal and external perpetrators and a myriad of individual considerations, prevention of abuse of workers is multi-faceted.
-This list of prevention procedures and control techniques is not all-inclusive, but rather a sample of the complexities that should be considered in a program for doctors' offices and community clinics:

-Development, communication and enforcement of policies that indicate no tolerance for any form of violence, harassment, or abuse including bullying.
+Becau se the scope of abuse of workers is broad, with a wide range of potential internal and external perpetrators and a myriad of individ ual considerations, prevention of abuse of workers is multi-faceted.
+This list of prevention procedures and control techniques is not a all-inclusive, but rather a sample of the complexities that should be considered in a program for homecare personnel: Development, communication and enforcement of policies that indicate no tolerance for any form of violence, harassment, or abuse including bullying.
 Awareness sessions for all workers on abuse and violence in the workplace, reporting procedures and controls.
 Staff identification to reduce unauthorized access to areas - this includes a requirement of all workers to wear identification badges.
 It is suggested that information that is not necessary not be shown on the front to the badge to reduce risk to workers.
 Client intake information gathering processes that include a risk assessment.

-Ц dissemination of client information guidelines, in which client behaviour is discussed, the commitment to no tolerance for abuse against workers and the encouragement of mutual respect are covered.
+Client guidelines and signage to emphasize that abuse will not be tolerated - this may include the preparation and dissemination of client information guidelines, in which client behaviour is discussed, the commitment to no tolerance for abuse against workers and the encouragement of mutual respect are covered.
 Working alone guidelines and communications protocols.
-Working alone guidelines are required by Alberta occupational health and safety legislation (OHS Code, Part 28), and must include a written hazard assessment as well as communication protocols for workers who must work alone.
-Alarm systems and emergency communication devices (panic buttons, etc.).
+Working alone guidelines are required by Alberta occupational health and safety legislation (OHS Code, Part 28), and must include a written hazard assessment as well as communication protocols for workers who must work alone. П Alarm systems and emergency communication devices (panic buttons, etc.).
 Identification of workers or locations that should be provided with alarm strategies and panic buttons should occur.
 Once any alarm systems are provided, all workers should be trained on how to use them and how to respond to alarms.
-Identification and correction of high risk facility issues (e.g., isolated areas, parking lots, low lighting, no escape routes, etc.).
-There are many risk factors posed by the design of the facility.
-Personnel in doctors' offices and community clinics should identify risk factors and work to reduce the risk in the areas.
-A checklist would be useful to help identify issues contributing to worker risk.
+Identification and correction of high risk site issues (e.g., isolated areas, parking lots, low lighting, no escape routes, etc.).
+There are many risk factors posed by the client location.
+The homecare employer should identify risk factors and work to reduce the risk in the areas.
+A checklist would be useful for departments to help identify facility issues contributing to worker risk.
 Training programs that include non-violent crisis intervention and assault management techniques.